Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-30-hearts-minds.md

 "Ah."
 Allison nodded.
 "That’s a big’n... uh..."

 She sat back and drafted her reply as best she could.
-"I, uh… I don’t think people are really meant for cities and sofas and reality TV or whatever," she said.
-"I think there’s something in our soul that *longs* to… to…" Her hands fluttered irritably as she tried to come up with words that didn’t sound slightly damning, then gave up. "...To be challenged!" she finished.
+"I, uh...
+I don’t think people are really meant for cities and sofas and reality TV or whatever," she said.
+"I think there’s something in our soul that *longs* to... to..."
+Her hands fluttered irritably as she tried to come up with words that didn’t sound slightly damning, then gave up. "...To be challenged!" she finished.
 "And you’re never really challenged unless you’re in harm’s way.
-Maybe it’s just me and I’m an adrenaline junkie, but… I dunno.
+Maybe it’s just me and I’m an adrenaline junkie, but...
+I dunno.
 How many people you know gripe about their job because it’s the same thing day in day out?"

 "So it’s the variety that draws you back?"

-"Variety, adventure… I think the big thing was I could always see what I was achieving.
+"Variety, adventure...
+I think the big thing was I could always see what I was achieving.
 When it was just me I did a fair day’s work, I saw the results and I got a fair day’s pay.
 When we started rolling around trying to find abductees and bring them home, I could see I was making a difference in *their* lives and...
 That’s important."

 "Even if people get killed?"